SOT-Programmers-Club/ALEKA-ABEBE/README.md

-# White Kninght
+# ALEKA ABEBE

 ## The Game
-White Kninght is an 8-bit side scrolling, infinite level platform game,
+ALEKA ABEBE is an Ethiopian themed 8-bit side scrolling, infinite level platform game,

 #### Main Menu
 On loading the game, you are met with the main menu.
 The play button will lead you to an intro cutscene followed by the game, while settings opens the settings menu.
 You can quit game from here, and the about button leads to this web page.